Guidance

 Developers who have signed the contract are required to:

-- Take responsibility for all necessary work to address life-critical fire-safety defects arising from design and construction of buildings 11 metres and over in height that they developed or refurbished in England in the 30 years prior to 5 April 2022.
+• take responsibility for all necessary work to address life-critical fire-safety defects arising from design and construction of buildings 11 metres and over in height that they developed or refurbished in England in the 30 years prior to 5 April 2022

-Possible sanctions will range from official level monitoring to removal of the developer from the RAS and prohibition from carrying out major development and from securing building control sign-off for buildings already under construction in England.
+Possible sanctions if a developer fails to meet its contractual obligations range from official level monitoring to removal of the developer from the RAS and prohibition from carrying out major development and from securing building control sign-off for buildings already under construction in England.

 If a developer is prohibited, their name will be added to a public Prohibitions List.
 The relevant legislation is the Building Safety Act 2022 (see sections 126 to 129) and the Building Safety (Responsible Actors Scheme and Prohibitions) Regulations 2023.